tanmuhittin/laravel-google-translate/README.md

 ## refactor roadmap
 * Refactor functions : translate_php_array_files, skipMultidensional, translate_json_array_file

-## Str Api Translation Helpers
+## Str facade api translation helpers
 This package provides two translation methods for Laravel helper Str
 * `Illuminate\Support\Str::apiTranslate` -> Translates texts using your selected api in config
 * `Illuminate\Support\Str::apiTranslateWithAttributes` -> Again translates texts using your selected api in config in addition to that this function respects Laravel translation text attributes like :name

+## how to use your own translation api

+* Create your own translation api class by implementing Tanmuhittin\LaravelGoogleTranslate\Contracts\ApiTranslatorContract
+* Write your classname in config laravel_google_translate.custom_api_translator .
+Example : Myclass::class
+* Write your custom apikey for your custom class in laravel_google_translate.custom_api_translator_key

+Now all translations will use your custom api.

 ## installation
 ```console